BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 * Snippets
 * etc.

-At May 2013 we have good installation.
+At May 2013 we had good installation.
 But with some changes in architecture, about which I'll write later.
 We run Gitlab in production at May 2013.

 ## Most valuable Changes

 ### Teams support

-In Gitlab 3 we do not have teams.
-Management of user access in a lot of projects was terrible work and we start **Teams feature**.
-First version  of this features was not beautiful, some times - hardcoded, and in Gitlab 6 this feature was replaced with Groups by Dmitry Zaporozhets.
-I agree with them - for little company and teams Team feature is overhead.
-But we can not abandon Team feature and support them in our form today.
+In Gitlab 3 we do not had teams.
+Management of user access in a lot of projects was terrible work and we started **Teams feature**.
+First version  of this feature was not beautiful, some times - hardcoded, and in Gitlab 6 this feature was replaced with Groups by Dmitry Zaporozhets.
+I agree with them - for little company and teams - Team feature is overhead.
+But we can not abandon Team feature and support them in our implementation today.

 We make 3 level of user access to projects:

 * Add user directly to project